-Last week I received this question on Christian women and bikinis.
+Last week I received this reader question: Should a Christian woman wear a bikini?
 Thankfully, the reader gave me permission to share it (and my answer–expanded for this post) with you.
 No matter where you stand on the topic, I hope you’ll take a second to check it out!

 Your writings have been a huge encouragement to me, thank you for your service!
 This summer the issue of modesty has come up for me.
 I was the only one in a two piece at the 4th of July while the other ladies were wearing tshirts and shorts.
 My husband wants me to wear something like they were wearing.
 I feel that not all bikinis are created equally and feel that mine is as covering as they come.
 I struggle because less fabric on a bathing suit is much more practical.
 I am really only exploring this because my husband asked me to.
 I love Jesus, this one is tough for me!
 Your thoughts, sister?

 Bikinis!!!
 Ahhh . . . where to begin?

 You wouldn’t have caught me dead in one before age 23.
 I battled my weight during that time and didn’t feel like I had a “bikini body.”
 Likely, I would have told you I being modest.
 But that would have been a lie.
 I was wearing the old one piece to hide a body of which I was ashamed.
 Secretly, I longed to rock a skimpy string variety.

 I started working out with gusto sometime before I turned 25 and that changed my shape quite a bit.
 I wanted to show off my body, though I still didn’t really like it.
 Bikinis brought more balance to my pear shape and I wanted to look as good as possible.
 Drowning deep in my body image issues during that time, I associated my value with how I looked in that swimsuit.
 (I see now how warped that was, but that was the level of my depravity.)